Thursday, December 13, 2018

 4 - santa is a feasible tale only for the wealthy and privileged. living the last decade in a poor third world country, the issue of santa rarely ever came up. simply put- for people without resources to feed the story, there is no story. we are not ok telling our kids that santa doesn't make it to guatemala, or to the rest of the world's poor. and we don't want our lives (or our kid's lives) to be so out of touch with the poor, that living in such a false reality could even be possible.

-if you celebrate santa in your home (many of our friends and family do), we're not against you and we're not judging you. but we get asked this question often, which is why i'm sharing our take on it.
+if you celebrate santa in your home (most of our friends and family do!), we're not against you and we're certainly not judging you. but we get asked this question often, which is why i'm sharing our take on it.

 kerrie and i have raised 4 children that we've always told the truth about santa. interestingly, none of them ever felt hoodwinked. i don't remember ever hearing them complain or say that it wasn't fair. recently, our three adult kids all expressed their gratitude for it.